Slickrock Trail: Description

 A small fee is required to enter the Sand Flats Recreation Area.
 Pit-toilets are available at the trailhead, but there is no drinking water available within the area.

 Permitted trail activities include mountain biking, hiking, and motorcycling.
-All four-wheeled vehicles are prohibited on the all of the Slickrock Trail, except those sections which intersect with the Hell's Revenge 4X4 Trail (which occurs about six times).
+All four-wheeled vehicles are prohibited on all of the Slickrock Trail, except those sections which intersect with the Hell's Revenge 4X4 Trail (which occurs about six times).